shubhamk8597/College-Project--Automatic-Question-Generation-From-Educational-Text/README.md

 **4 - Use sample command of pandas to generater question**
       We First use the sample command to finter out 5 sentences and then apply sample command on the second row to generate questions

-## Next tasks
+## Problems and  Future tasks

-1 - Generating different question types like odd man out, Match the columns.
+1 - Generating different question types like odd man out,

 2 - Working on calculation based questions

-2 - To extract keyphrases and make questions of descriptive type
+3 - To extract keyphrases and make questions of descriptive type

+4 -  Making the output aesthetic

+5 - In match the columns working on the words that split in between and give out the answers